hamzehNsirat/Localized/GradProj_2/Src/Database/ImplementationStrategyDB.md

     13. Establishment
         - STATUS: DONE,
+        - ADJUSTMENTS: DONE,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     14. User
         - STATUS: DONE,
+        - ADJUSTMENTS: DONE,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     15. Inventory
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     16. Supplier
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     17. Retailer
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     18. Log
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     19. Notification
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     20. Factory
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     21. RetailStore
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     22. Product
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     23. Analytics
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     24. Penalty
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     25. Compliant
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     26. User Review
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     27. Review
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     28. Quotation
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     29. Order
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     30. Purchase
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     31. Purchase Transaction
         - STATUS: DONE,
+        - ADJUSTMENTS: NOT YET,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET